-For 2021, the system return was calculated at 2.3%, with the commercial class contributing a return of 3.6% and the wholesale class contributing a return of 1.9%.
-Santee Cooper noted the return for the wholesale class was lower because of an increase in energy-based allocation factors.
-Meaning, additional fuel and purchased power costs were allocated to the wholesale class without commensurate increases in revenues to Santee Cooper.
+For 2022, the system return was calculated to be 2.5%, with the commercial class contributing a return of 4.3% and the wholesale class contributing a return of 2.1%.37 Santee Cooper noted that operating income increased due to increased industrial firm revenues and decreased non-fuel operations and maintenance expenses.
+These increases were partially offset by an increase in fuel and purchases power costs.